My motivation and theory of change for working in AI healthtech

 Economic rebalancing away from the human economy is not addressed by technical solutions to AI obedience, because of successionist humans who are roughly indifferent or even opposed to human survival.

-So, while I'm glad to see people working hard on solving the obedience problem for AI systems — which helps to address much of the first category of risk involving an acute loss-of-control with the initial advent of AGI over the next few years — I remain dismayed at humanity's sustained lack of attention on how we humans can or should manage the global economy with AGI systems after they're sufficiently obedient to perform all aspects of human labor upon request.
+So, while I'm glad to see people working hard on solving the obedience problem for AI systems — which helps to address much of the first category of risk involving acute loss-of-control during the initial advent of AGI over the next few years — I remain dismayed at humanity's sustained lack of attention on how we humans can or should manage the global economy with AGI systems after they're sufficiently obedient to perform all aspects of human labor upon request.

 Numerous approaches make sense to me for avoiding successionism, and arguably these are all necessary or at least helpful in avoiding successionist extinction pathways: